zammad/zammad-documentation/contributing/start.rst

 Translating
 -----------

-After selecting your languange, you want to translate to, a good starting point is to select "*Untranslated strings*" (or the same meaning in your language, depending on what you have set in your profile).
+After selecting your languange you want to translate to, a good starting point is to select "*Untranslated strings*" (or the same meaning in your language, depending on what you have set in your profile).